european-public-network/european-public-network.github.io/docs/1000_whats_epn/1600_own_fork.md

 ##### User Management

 User management is key based in [`VerificationHolder`](https://github.com/evannetwork/smart-contracts-core/blob/79b923d87400f10c65848fc055a7044d1ff70178/contracts/verifications/VerificationHolder.sol) as it inherits from [`KeyHolder`](https://github.com/evannetwork/smart-contracts-core/blob/79b923d87400f10c65848fc055a7044d1ff70178/contracts/verifications/KeyHolder.sol).
-Users (addresses on evan.network) may hold one or multiple keys in an identity, the owner for example holds the keys `MANAGEMENT_KEY` and `ACTION_KEY`.
+Users (addresses on European Public Network) may hold one or multiple keys in an identity, the owner for example holds the keys `MANAGEMENT_KEY` and `ACTION_KEY`.

 Keys are usually `keccak256` hashes of account addresses.
 These keys may have one or multiple purposes (similar to the account having certain roles).
 Multiple functions for managing keys are offered in the [`KeyHolder`](https://github.com/evannetwork/smart-contracts-core/blob/79b923d87400f10c65848fc055a7044d1ff70178/contracts/verifications/KeyHolder.sol) smart contract, with the following functions being the most important ones: